 As a digital forensics investigator, Vesta Matveeva of Russia's Group-IB has great insight into the latest cyberattack trends - and the attackers.
 What conclusions can we draw about how to bolster defenses in 2018?

 A hacker exploited an unpatched, 12-month-old flaw in a small Australian defense contractor's IT help desk and stole data for the country's F-35 Joint Strike Fighter program, among other secrets, the Australian government has warned.

 Equifax ex-CEO Richard Smith asserts that a single employee's failure to heed a security alert led to the company failing to install a patch on a critical system, which was subsequently exploited by hackers.
 But his claim calls into question whether poor patch practices and management failures were the norm.

 When Yahoo first disclosed a massive 2013 breach last year, it said 1 billion accounts appeared to have been compromised.
 But the search giant, now owned by Verizon, says "new intelligence" has revealed that the breach compromised every single Yahoo account, affecting 3 billion users in total.

 After a breach, businesses need to know their incident response from their digital forensics.
 Hint: Forensics enables organizations to know what happened, when and how, to guide incident responders as they defuse the problem, block further exploits and quickly restore all systems and data.
 Incident response expert...

-As the New Year unfolds, finding a breach prevention provider will be critical in order to safeguard an organization's assets.
+Finding an effective breach prevention provider is critical in order to safeguard an organization's assets.
 NSS Labs subjected nine cybersecurity market leaders to comprehensive, rigorous testing to determine how well each product handled current advanced threats and attack methods.
-All vendor...
+All vendor products were evaluated...